-This is a moist and delicious cake sweetened with fig jam and topped with a tangy buttermilk glaze.
-It's lovely for dessert, mid-afternoon snack, or even breakfast!
-It was inspired by the traditional fig cake of the Ocracoke Islands in the Outer Banks of North Carolina.
+A moist, delicious cake sweetened with fig jam and topped with a tangy buttermilk glaze.
+Ocracoke Fig Cake is a lovely treat for dessert, a mid-afternoon snack, or even for breakfast!

 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

-Ocracoke Island Fig cake is a sweet and moist spice cake full of flavor thanks to fig jam and a buttermilk glaze.
+Ocracoke Fig cake is a tender spice cake brimming with flavor thanks to fig jam and a sweet buttermilk glaze.
+The traditional fig cake of the Outer Banks in North Carolina was the inspiration for this recipe.

 Ingredients:

-- Dried Figs: The pitted figs will be turned into a quick compote
+- Dried Figs: Chopped figs get simmered into a quick compote.

-- Lemon: A little lemon juice balances the sweetness of the jam
+- Lemon: The acidity of a little lemon juice balances the sweetness of the jam.

-- Flour: My go-to all-purpose flour is King Arthur brand
+- Flour: My go-to all-purpose flour is King Arthur Baking brand.

-- Baking Soda: To give the cake a light texture
+- Baking Soda: This leavener is activated by buttermilk and gives the cake a light texture.

-- Buttermilk: It helps the cake rise and adds tang to the glaze
+- Buttermilk: It helps the cake rise and also adds a little tangy flavor to the glaze.

-- Vegetable Oil: The fat that creates a moist and tender crumb
+- Vegetable Oil: This fat creates a moist and tender crumb in the cake.

-- Vanilla Extract: Use good quality vanilla like Nielsen-Massey
+- Vanilla Extract: Use good quality vanilla extract brand like Nielsen-Massey.

 Combine chopped, dried figs with sugar, lemon, and water in a saucepan.
 Simmer the mixture for about 10 minutes until it's thick.
 Let it cool.

 Beat the eggs in a mixer until they're frothy, then blend in sugar and oil.
-Mix the dry ingredients - flour, spices, and baking soda, in a separate bowl.
+Mix the dry ingredients, flour, spices, and baking soda, in a separate bowl.
 Fold the dry ingredients into the egg mixture in batches, alternating with the buttermilk.
-Mix in the quicky fig jam.
+Mix in the fig jam.

 Pour the batter into a greased and floured tube or Bundt pan.
 Bake the cake for about an hour.